 This predictable and serene routine creates a neurological stimulus that prepares children to enter a deep sleep.

 Babies aren’t the only ones who need this type of routine!
 Instead of taking last-minute phone calls or watching one final episode of your favorite Netflix series, you also need quiet time for yourself before bed.

 When you overstimulate yourself at night, especially when that over stimulation is paired with very little physical activity, you give your body and brain a major uphill battle to achieve quality sleep.
 Break the cycle by creating a 30-minute window of minimal stimulation before you go to bed.

 Turn off the TV, set down your phone, and do whatever can help you relax.
 You might put on soft music, read a few chapters of your favorite book, make a cup of tea, or take a shower.
 Try out different strategies until you find what works for you.

 Inositol, sometimes called vitamin B8, is naturally present in the body, especially in the heart and brain.
 Since it influences the function of muscles, nerves, and neurotransmitters, inositol receives attention for its potential to improve sleep naturally.

 Your body is supposed to produce melatonin naturally as an important signal for sleep.
 If you struggle to fall asleep or stay asleep, studies suggest that melatonin may be able to help.
-Melatonin is another key ingredient in our Simply Beautiful: Hair, Skin and Nail supplements.
+Melatonin is another key ingredient in our SLEEP.
+Naturally Supplement.
 Melatonin supplements are safe, natural, and easy to use.

 If you ask me, lavender has magical powers.
 This plant can do everything, from healing wounded skin and calming indigestion to improving sleep.
 Better yet, it’s extremely versatile and smells incredible.